Simple Mechanisms for Agents with Non-linear Utilities: Preliminaries

-A utility model of focus for the paper is the \emph{private-budget model}: Each agent $i \in \agents$ has private value~$\vali$ and private budget constraint $\budgeti$.
+Though the main result (\Cref{thm:meta thm informal}) imposes no specific restriction (except \Cref{asp:ordinary good} defined below) on the utility models, we introduce \emph{private-budget model} as a recurring example in later discussions: Each agent $i \in \agents$ has private value~$\vali$ and private budget constraint $\budgeti$.
 We refer to the pair $(\vali, \budgeti)$ as the private type of the agent.
-The valuation $\vali$ for each agent $i$ is sampled from the marginal valuation distribution $\distributioni$ and her budget $\budgeti$ is sampled from the marginal budget distribution~$\budgetdisti$.
-The pair $(\vali, \budgeti)$ is independent across different agents while we allow the value $\vali$ to be correlated with budget $\budgeti$ for each agent~$i$.
-We also use $\distributioni$ and $\budgetdisti$ to denote the cumulative probability function for the valuation and budget of agent $i$.
+The valuation~$\vali$ for each agent $i$ is sampled from the marginal valuation distribution $\distributioni$ and her budget~$\budgeti$ is sampled from the marginal budget distribution~$\budgetdisti$.
+The pair $(\vali, \budgeti)$ is independent across different agents while we allow the value $\vali$ to be correlated with budget~$\budgeti$ for each agent~$i$.
+We denote by $\distributioni$ and $\budgetdisti$ the cumulative probability function for the valuation and the budget of agent $i$.
 For each budgeted agent $i$, her utility given an outcome $(\alloci, \pricei)$ is $\utili = \vali \alloci - \pricei$ if the payment does not exceed her budget, i.e., $\pricei \leq \budgeti$.
 Otherwise, her utility is $\utili = -\infty$.
 Note that this agent has linear utility if her budget is always infinite.
 In the following sections, we will drop the subscripts when we discuss the single agent problems.